shoolic/m-scrapper/README.md

 # player-activity-scapper
-A scrapper for player activity in Margonem MMORPG.
+A scrapper for player activity in Mar.
+MMORPG.